Dakota Territory: Admission

+Sioux dispute

 There had been previous attempts to open up the territory, but these had foundered because the Treaty of Fort Laramie (1868) required that 75 percent of Sioux adult males on the reservation had to agree to any treaty change.
 Most recently, a commission headed by Richard Henry Pratt in 1888 had completely failed to get the necessary signatures in the face of opposition from Sioux leaders and even government worker Elaine Goodale, later Superintendent of Indian Education for the Dakotas.
 The government believed that the Dawes Act (1887), which attempted to move the Indians from hunting to farming, in theory, meant that they needed less land (but in reality was an economic disaster for them) and that at least half was available for sale.
 Congress approved an offer of 1.25 $/acre for reservation land (a figure they had previously rejected as outrageously high) and $25,000 to induce the Indians to sign.

 A new commission was appointed in April 1889 that included veteran Indian fighter general George Crook.
 Crook pulled out all the stops to get the Indians to sign, using many underhand tactics.
 He threatened them that if they did not sign, the land would be taken anyway and they would get nothing.
 This would not have been seen as an idle threat; the treaty had been ignored in the past when the Black Hills were taken from the Sioux.
 Crook ignored leaders like Sitting Bull and Red Cloud who opposed the sale and kept them out of the negotiations, preferring instead to deal with moderate leaders like American Horse.
 American Horse, however, claimed immediately afterwards that he had been tricked into signing.
 Crook made many personal promises (such as on reservation rations) which he had no authority to make, or ability to keep.
 He claimed afterwards that he had only agreed to report the concerns back to Washington.
 Crook lied about how many signatures he already had, giving the impression that the signature he was currently asking for would make no difference.
 He said that those who did not sign would not get a share of the money for the land.
 Crook even allowed white men who had married Sioux to sign, a dubious action given that the blood quantum laws only counted full-blood Indians as members of the tribe.
 By August 6, 1889, Crook had the requisite number of signatures, half the reservation land was sold, and the remainder divided among six smaller reservations.